brahle/advent-of-code-2019/Readme.md

 amount of time compared to any other so far.
 Scratch is just an easy and straightforward programming langauge and is powerful enough to solve problems like these without much sweat.

+## Day 9 - C#

+After being burnt and wasting a lot of time on IntCode re-implementations since the start of the Advent of Code, I decided to treat it seriously this time.
+I used C# for this iteration of it.
+C# is a language that I'm fairly familiar with, while not being proficient since it's been a very long since we've crossed paths the last time.

+This was the right choice.
+Not only does C# have full support for the big integers (which I'm not sure if they were really necessary), using object oriented programming made the implementation of the original Machine trivial.
+The one bug I had in the implementation was that I fogot to implement the new relative writes.
+I probably should have restructed the helper functions to be a bit nicer, but [this implementation](day_09/Day09/Day09/Machine.cs) did the trick.

+Overall, this was a fairly straightforward implementation, although I overcomplicated it a bit, e.g. by having the operation 4 (write out) call a callback instead of just writing out the value directly.
+The one thing I dislike about C# is the fact that the default code style is inefficient in terms of new lines - both the open and the closing brackets are on their own line.